 |Why I Chose My Father's World Homeschool Curriculum|

-4. Try to touch before buying
+4. Read reviews or Try to touch before buying

 Be brave and ask other moms if you can look through their manuals and curriculum before buying.
 Some people go to conventions for this purpose, but I don't have the money or patience to go to a convention.
 I prefer going through a friend's curriculum because I get a real review from someone I know and trust.
 Use Facebook groups to connect to other homeschool moms who use curriculum you are interested in, and you get to make a friend in the process!

-5. Never Pay Full Price
+5. Do Not Pay Full Price

 - Homeschool Books on Amazon